pulumi/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 * `subnet_id` - (Optional) VPC subnet id where you want the job flow to launch.
 Cannot specify the `cc1.4xlarge` instance type for nodes of a job flow launched in an Amazon VPC.
 * `subnet_ids` - (Optional) List of VPC subnet id-s where you want the job flow to launch.
 Amazon EMR identifies the best Availability Zone to launch instances according to your fleet specifications.

 ~> **NOTE on EMR-Managed security groups:** These security groups will have any missing inbound or outbound access rules added and maintained by AWS, to ensure proper communication between instances in a cluster.
 The EMR service will maintain these rules for groups provided in `emr_managed_master_security_group` and `emr_managed_slave_security_group`; attempts to remove the required rules may succeed, only for the EMR service to re-add them in a matter of minutes.
-This may cause Terraform to fail to destroy an environment that contains an EMR cluster, because the EMR service does not revoke rules added on deletion, leaving a cyclic dependency between the security groups that prevents their deletion.
+This may cause this provider to fail to destroy an environment that contains an EMR cluster, because the EMR service does not revoke rules added on deletion, leaving a cyclic dependency between the security groups that prevents their deletion.
 To avoid this, use the `revoke_rules_on_delete` optional attribute for any Security Group used in `emr_managed_master_security_group` and `emr_managed_slave_security_group`.
 See [Amazon EMR-Managed Security Groups](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-man-sec-groups.html) for more information about the EMR-managed security group rules.

 ### kerberos_attributes

 * `ad_domain_join_password` - (Optional) Active Directory password for `ad_domain_join_user`.
-Terraform cannot perform drift detection of this configuration.
+This provider cannot perform drift detection of this configuration.
 * `ad_domain_join_user` - (Optional) Required only when establishing a cross-realm trust with an Active Directory domain.
 A user with sufficient privileges to join resources to the domain.
-Terraform cannot perform drift detection of this configuration.
+This provider cannot perform drift detection of this configuration.
 * `cross_realm_trust_principal_password` - (Optional) Required only when establishing a cross-realm trust with a KDC in a different realm.
 The cross-realm principal password, which must be identical across realms.
-Terraform cannot perform drift detection of this configuration.
+This provider cannot perform drift detection of this configuration.
 * `kdc_admin_password` - (Required) Password used within the cluster for the kadmin service on the cluster-dedicated KDC, which maintains Kerberos principals, password policies, and keytabs for the cluster.
-Terraform cannot perform drift detection of this configuration.
+This provider cannot perform drift detection of this configuration.
 * `realm` - (Required) Name of the Kerberos realm to which all nodes in a cluster belong.
 For example, `EC2.INTERNAL`

 ### master_instance_fleet